artsy/artsy.github.io/_posts/2017-02-05-Front-end-JavaScript-at-Artsy-2017.md

  <img src="/images/js2017/relay.svg" style="width:300px;">
 </center>

-Any front-end client has a lot of work to do on a page:
+Any front-end client has a lot of work to do on every page:

   * Fetching all the data for a view hierarchy.
   * Managing asynchronous state transitions and coordinating concurrent requests.